Ameobea/homepage/src/blog/computing-auto-smooth-shaded-normals-like-blender.md

 ![A screenshot of a mesh rendered in Blender.
 There is one vertex selected which is shared by 3 edges and 2 faces.
 The angles between the edges that share the vertex of those faces are marked with a red and a blue arc respectively to help demonstrate what the vertex normals are weighted by.](./images/subdivide/edge-angle.png)

-Once all faces in the smooth fan have been visited, the weighted normal sum is normalized and assigned to be the loop normal of every loop in that smooth fan.
-If you don't have loop normals, then you can create a duplicate vertex at the same position as the original one and assign it the
+Once all faces in a smooth fan have been visited, the weighted normal sum is normalized and assigned to be the **loop normal** of every loop in that smooth fan.
+Blender also calls those "Split Normals", or "per-face-per-vertex" normals.

+When meshes are exported into indexed vertex data, duplicate vertices will be created for each unique loop normal.
+This will produce discontinuities in the normals along the mesh at sharp edges and result in a locally flat-shaded appearance.

+And that's it!
+Once all smooth fans for every vertex in the mesh have been walked, loop normals will have been set for every loop.

 ## Unique Cases